Make a DIY tablet stand with Sugru

 That's it — now just leave the Sugru to set for 12-24 hours* and your new tablet stand will be ready!

 Top Tip: If you're doing this for a larger tablet and the case is heavier, you may want to use some tape to keep it in place while it sets.

 *Depending on the thickness of the application, for load-bearing projects, allow up to 48 hours for Sugru to fully set.

-Now you just need to click your tablet in place and you're ready to go!
+Now you just need to click your iPad or other tablet in place and you're ready to go!

 Happy surfing :)

-This project was inspired by Vikas and his awesome bedside iPad stand project.
+This project was inspired by Vikas and his awesome bedside iPad holder project.